modoro-digital/MeanJS-AdminLTE/README.md

 ## Dependencies

-HiApp use `npm` to manage third-party packages now.
+MeanJSExample use `npm` to manage NodeJS third-party packages now.

 Then install all dependencies, in project's root: "/FirstMean/"